-- 1. The lack of an established, accessible KPI system creates difficulties in measuring performance and ensuring transparency. - 2.
-Metrics are not systematically processed or presented, making it difficult to monitor quality trends, such as student satisfaction and unit delivery performance. - 3.
-The programme lacks an efficient system to track graduate career paths, making it harder to assess and respond to labour market outcomes.
+1. Metrics are not systematically processed or presented, making it difficult to monitor quality trends, such as student satisfaction and unit delivery performance.

+2. The programme lacks an efficient system to track graduate career paths, making it harder to assess and respond to labour market outcomes.

-- 4. The advisory committee is not formalised, leading to unclear roles and limited effectiveness in providing strategic input. - 5.
-The absence of an official alumni organisation weakens opportunities for networking, community building, and long-term engagement with graduates
+3. The absence of an official alumni organisation weakens opportunities for networking, community building, and longterm engagement with graduates.